tac0turtle/Entropy/spec/margin.md

     pub mint: Pubkey,
     /// Address of the account's token vault. pub vault: Pubkey,
-    /// The owner of the token account funding this account. pub grantor: Pubkey,
+    /// Coordinator has the write to call functions within this program pub coordinator: Pubkey,
     /// The starting balance of this vesting account, i.e., how much was
     /// originally deposited.
     pub initial_balance: u64,